-Table 7.2: Performance of the KECCAK-f permutation and the XOR of the input block, compiled using only 32-bit instructions
+Table 7.2: Performance of the KECCAK-f[1600] permutation and the XOR of the input block, compiled using only 32-bit instructions ("c" is for cycles and "c/b" for cycles per byte)

 The code uses only plain C instructions, without assembly nor SIMD instructions.
-As explained above, only the KECCAK-f permutation, together with the XOR of a message block, is implemented specifically for the optimized version.
-The permutation consists of a loop, running 6 times three unrolled round functions.
+We have applied lane complementing to reduce the number of NOTs.
 The operations in the round function have been expanded in macros to allow some reordering of the instructions.
 We have tried to manually interleave lines that apply on different variables to enable pipelining, while grouping sets of lines that use a common precomputed value to avoid reloading the registers too often.
+The order of operations is centered on the evaluation of χ on each plane, preceded by the appropriate XORs for θ and rotations for ρ , and accumulating the parity of sheets for θ in the next round.

-On the platform defined above, we have obtained the figures in Table 7.1.
-We have then performed the same tests, but adding the option -m32 to the compiler to produce only 32-bit code; the figures are in Table 7.2.
+For the 64-bit optimized code, the 18 round functions are unrolled.
+On the platforms defined above, we have obtained the figures in Table 7.1.

+For the 32-bit optimized code, we have used interleaving so as to use 32-bit rotations.
+We have unrolled a set of 9 rounds, which is repeated twice.
+We have then performed the same measurement, instructing the compiler to use only x86 32-bit instructions; the figures are in Table 7.2.